GruheshKurra/DynamicJSONupdation/README.md

 ### config table

-### Step 1:Open your MySQL or MySQL in XAMPP Server
+-- Step 1: Open your MySQL or MySQL in XAMPP Server

-Code to Create a database.
+-- Code to create a database
+CREATE DATABASE prototype;

 ```sql
 CREATE DATABASE prototype;
 ```